gutentags/gutentag/README.md

 Tag components use `scope.root.nest()` to create a new lexical environment such that `scope.this` refers to the component.
-The repeat tag uses `scope.nest()` to create new scopes for each iteration, and names the iteration after the repetition's identifier, plus "Iteration", so `scope.itemsIteration` would give you access to the iteration object for the ``<repeat id="items">`` repetition.
+The repeat tag uses `scope.nest()` to create new scopes for each iteration, and names the iteration after the repetition's identifier, plus ":iteration", so `scope['items:iteration']` would give you access to the iteration object for the ``<repeat id="items">`` repetition.

 Components create a body with `body.ownerDocument.createBody()`, add that